Hakorr/Userscripts/Aternos.com/README.md

 4. Put them all together as an userscript!
 5. Extra - [Obfuscate the script](https://www.obfuscator.io/)

+---

 If you'd like to see the Base64 encoded JavaScript file decoded and slightly deobfuscated you can see it [here](https://github.com/Hakorr/Userscripts/blob/main/Aternos.com/Other/Anti-Adblock-Decoded.js).

+I've made an userscript creator for this userscript, find it [here](https://hakorr.github.io/Userscripts/Aternos/AntiAntiAdblock/)!

 </p>
 </details>